 I raise chickens in my backyard.
 In cold winter days like now, they huddle and tango together to keep themselves warm.
 Individualism is a luxury chickens couldn't afford.
 They rely on each other for survival, just like early human beings.
 (See The Spirit of Tango.)

-But I don't think that will be the case forever, because as history has also shown, so long as there are opposite sexes, there will be love, children, family, family values, and tango, so evil cannot prevail for long.
+But I don't think that will be the case forever because, as history has also shown, as long as there are opposite sexes, there will be love, children, family, family values and tango, so evil cannot prevail for long.
 Family is and always will be the cornerstone of human civilization.
-Our collective desire to survive and our collective conscience reject what is bad for us as a species.
+Our collective desire to survive and our collective conscience reject what is bad for the species.
 After all, we are a part of nature, and the law of nature overrules the law of men.

-Perhaps that's why in times like this more and more people turn to tango now, a dance that connects us, a dance that is consistent with family values, a dance that teaches people to love, and a dance in which many rediscovered conscience and compassion.
+Perhaps that is why in times like now more and more people turn to tango, a dance that connects us, a dance that is consistent with family values, a dance that teaches people to love, and a dance in which many rediscovered conscience and compassion.
 (See Tango Is the Search of a Dream.)